Hello and welcome to the Unitarian Universalist Congregation of the Hudson Valley’s Religious Exploration community! We are happy to have you with us.

 When you hear us speak of “worship,” we speak of “that which is of worth,” giving the children a sense of community, a feeling of at-oneness with each other and the world, an affirmation of what we believe and a feeling of inspiration, wonder and awe.

 The children begin their Sunday morning experience in the worship service with their families for about the first 15 minutes.
 In the worship service, the children ring our Tower Bell 7 times to honor our 7 values.
-After participating in music and meditation, they are sung out to their Religious Exploration session in Fellowship Hall.
+After participating in music and meditation, they are sung out to their Religious Exploration session in Morehouse Hall.
 Here the children light their own chalice, share “joys and sorrows,” hear stories related to questions of importance, followed by discussion and art projects or music.

 We are part of a wider theme-based ministry network called Soul Matters.
 This group of over 150 Unitarian Universalist congregations across the country follows the same monthly themes.
 The themes are shared in worship, music, children's programming and in small group ministries.
 Bringing us into deeper connection, we are companions traveling a new journey together each month.